-Minor Assignments (Classwork/Homework): students will receive a '0' (at teacher discretion) if assignments are not completed on the due date.
-Students may make up the assignment for 1⁄2 credit (50) the day after the assignment is due (assignment must be fully completed to the teacher's specifications)
+Minor Assignments (Classwork/Homework): students in Foreign Language and Math classes in the upper school will receive a '0' (at teacher discretion) if assignments are not completed on the due date.
+Students may be allowed to make up assignments for other classes for 1⁄2 credit (50) the day after the assignment is due (assignment must be fully completed to the teacher's specifications)

 Major Assignments (Essays/Projects/Presentations): students will receive a 10 percentage point reduction per day, up to 3 days, after which the student will receive a '0' (at teacher discretion) for the assignment.
+Students should communicate with teachers in advance if they believe they will not be able to complete a major assignment in the allotted time.